arm7254-gene/applied-bioinfo/Week5/README.md

 echo "- 10x coverage needs: 28 million bp of sequence" echo "- With 150bp paired reads: ~93,000 pairs needed"
 echo "- Downloaded 100,000 pairs to be safe"

+# End of script
+# To run this script again or modify it:
+# - Edit the file: nano download_mrsa.sh
+# - Run again: ./download_mrsa.sh
 ```

 # Week 5 Assignment Questions